gnolang/gno/docs/gno-tooling/cli/gnokey/querying-a-network.md

 ```

 With this, we are asking the Portal Loop network to deliver information about the
 specified address.
-If everything went correctly, we should get the following
+If everything went correctly, we should get output similar to the following:
-output:

 ```bash
 height: 0